CelestialSimulations/Relative-Sizes-of-Planets/README.md

 ```
 cd Documents
 ```
-to navigate to the Documents folder within Terminal (it's just like the Finder).
+and hit enter to navigate to the Documents folder within Terminal (it's just like the Finder).
 Then you'll want to type in the following git commands.
+You can just copy and paste the entire block and hit enter.
+Git will do the work for you.
+Believe in Git.

 ```
 git clone https://github.com/CelestialSimulations/Relative-Sizes-of-Planets.git